opengisch/QField-docs/en/prepare/picture_path.rst

 Configurable picture path
 =========================

-QFieldSync gives the possibility to configure the path of the attachments.
+QFieldSync gives the possibility to configure the path of picture attachments.

 1. Go to QFieldSync plugin --> Project configuration
 2. Select the table "Photo Naming"